 How often do I have to get tested for COVID?

-Students must be tested by UVM’s COVID-19 Information and Service Center every 7 days.
-If, for some reason, you need to miss your next 7 day test, you can submit an extension request using this form.
-You may also elect to test prior to day 7.
-As long as you do not exceed 7 days between tests, you will remain in compliance.
+Students must be tested by UVM’s COVID-19 Information and Service Center twice weekly for the rest of the semester.
+If, for some reason, you need to miss your next test, you can submit an extension request a request for exemption from testing, see Testing Exceptions or Concerns for more information.

 I plan to travel outside of Vermont which will affect my ability to test.
 What do I do?

 If you elect to travel to a location that requires you to observe a period of quarantine, you should complete the Request for Temporary Exemption from Routine COVID-19 Testing Form in advance and be sure to quarantine properly.
 Questions about quarantine should be directed to the Student Health Center.

 Where do I get tested?

 All routine testing takes place in the Burack Game Room located on the lower level of the Dudley H. Davis Student Center.
 Enter through the tent located on the west side of the Davis Center across from Howe Library.
 (Please do not enter from the Olin Atrium.)